ganyuke/goTwilioBirthday/README.md

 * SENDER_NUMBER - the number of your Twilio account
 * BIRTHDAY_LIST_PATH - the path to `birthday_list.json`
 * MESSAGE_TEMPLATE_PATH - the path to `message_gen.json`
+**Flags**
-* APP_ENV - If set to "production", stops check for .env file.
+* env - If set to "dev", uses .env file in project root.
+* text - If set to false, prints messages to logs instead of sending.
+* time - Time in UTC for when the program will check and send messages for birthdays each day.

 Copy `message_gen.json` and `birthday_list.json` to your desired location and edit them to your liking.
+Note that all enviroment variables listed above are required to function.
 Afterward, run the program.
-Every day at 10:30 UTC, the program will check the birthday list to see if there are any birthdays today.
+By default, the program checks for birthdays and sends messages at 00:00 UTC.